Top 5 Recent Articles

 While there are a number of business models for distributing free and open source software – FOSS – eg service, distribution with value add, etc. This site conforms to no one single model.

 My business model or approach is based on a simple business model that starts with my creating the opportunity for a dialog with a customer through helping customers, via free tips, algorithms, suggestions and working software solutions (indicative or thoroughly tested), to solve spatial problems within their IT.

 The hope for me is that these free tips and tricks etc, may turn into consulting for payment as these things demonstrate my ability sufficient to start a dialog with respect to services for payment.
 This is a hope for service / cheap marketing model.

 Two types of work may arise for which I am engaged:

-1. To work on something unrelated to the original solution or suggestion eg database design, tuning, application development, systems review or audit, etc.
+- Work Type 1.
+Something unrelated to the original solution or suggestion eg database design, tuning, application development, systems review or audit, etc.

-2. To work on extending, improving etc an existing function, or creating a new function for an existing package of software functions eg TSQL, MySQL, LINEAR package, T_GEOMETRY Objects, GeoRaptor (Java).
+- Work Type 2.
+Extending, improving etc an existing function, or creating a new function for an existing package of software functions eg TSQL, MySQL, LINEAR package, T_GEOMETRY Objects, GeoRaptor (Java).

 Software Source and Quality